WEZB: History

 Kent Burkhart, consultant to EZ Communications at the time, states on his website that Dan Vallie was hired on by the company to change the ailing format of WEZB from disco and dance music to Top 40.
+Bob Reich and Dan Vallie brought in Ken Cooper to do mornings and re-named him Cajun Ken Cooper telling listeners he lived in the "Cooper Dome" One of Cooper's best caricatures was "The Right Reverend Shamus On You" representing "The First Church of the Sacred Gumbo" The New B-97 FM with all the great B-Jocks went to number 1 within a year.
 Over the years, the name went through minor changes (i.e., "The New B97 FM", "New Orleans' B97 FM", "B97 FM", "97.1 The All New B-97 FM", and "B97 FM, All The Hits!"), the transmitting power was increased, and the antenna was moved to a taller location.

-B97 has been New Orleans' top rated Top 40 outlet for more than 40 years, except for two brief, failed experiments.
-The first format change was a decision by now-defunct EZ Communications, in which the station changed to a hot talk format in the summer of 1994.
+B97 has been New Orleans' top-rated Top 40 outlet for more than 40 years, except for two brief, failed experiments.
+The first format change was a decision by now-defunct EZ Communications, in which the station changed to a hot talk format in August 1995.
 It featured The Howard Stern Show and other edgy talk programs.
-The decision to return to a music format came in Spring 1996.
+The decision to return to a music format came in Spring of 1996.
 On June 7, 1996, the station stunted by playing Billy Ray Cyrus' "Achy Breaky Heart" repeatedly for seven hours.
-At noon that day, the station launched a hot adult contemporary/Adult Top 40 format using the same name "B97 FM."
+At noon that day, the station launched a hot adult contemporary/adult Top 40 format using the same name "B97 FM."
 The first song was Hootie & the Blowfish's "Only Wanna Be With You".
 On July 26, 1998, WEZB returned to its heritage Top 40/CHR format, albeit with a rhythmic lean.
 In 2002, it returned to its current, mainstream Top 40 approach.

-In 1999, Sinclair Broadcast Group sold WEZB and 45 other radio stations to Entercom for $824.5 million.
+Ownership would change hands on three occasions in the late 1990s, first with EZ Communications selling the station to Heritage Media.
+News Corporation acquired Heritage Media in 1997 and spun off its broadcast holdings to Sinclair Broadcast Group.
+Finally, in 1999, Sinclair would sell WEZB and 45 other radio stations to Entercom for $824.5 million.
+Entercom changed its name to Audacy, Inc. following the acquisition of CBS Radio.